Jade Mitchell (footballer)

-Ciara Jade Mitchell (born January 29, 2007) is a footballer player who plays for Vancouver Rise FC Academy in League1 British Columbia, as well as the Vancouver Rise FC in the Northern Super League on a youth development permit.
+Ciara Jade Mitchell (born January 29, 2007) is a footballer.
 Born in Canada, she represents Jamaica at international level.

 Early life

-Mitchell played youth soccer with Port Moody SC, Coquitlam Metro Ford SC, and Langley United SA.
+Mitchell played youth soccer with Port Moody SC, Premier Academy Vancouver, Coquitlam Metro-Ford SC, and Langley United SA.

 College career

 Mitchell committed to attend San Diego State University in the fall of 2025 to play for the women's soccer team.
+On August 14, 2025, she made her collegiate debut, in a match against Texas Tech Red Raiders.
+At the end of the season, she was named to the Academic All-Mountain West.

+In 2026, she transferred to Texas A&M University, joining the women's soccer team.
+On August 22, 2026, she scored her first goal in a 5-0 victor over the Sam Houston Bearkats.

 Club career

-In 2024, Mitchell played with Altitude FC in League1 British Columbia.
+In 2023, Mitchell played with Altitude FC in League1 British Columbia.
 In July 2024, she moved to Whitecaps FC Girls Elite (later re-branded as Vancouver Rise FC Academy in 2025).

 In May 2025, she signed a youth development permit with Northern Super League club Vancouver Rise FC.

+In 2026, she played with San Juan SC in the USL W League.

 International career

 Mitchell has regularly played for the Jamaica U20.

 In June 2025, Mitchell was called up to the Jamaica senior team for the first time.